aseprite/api/api/size.md

    E.g. `sprite:resize(64, 32)`
 1. You can specify an object with `width` and `height` properties.
    E.g. `sprite:resize{ width=64, height=32 }`
+1. You can specify an array two elements:
+   E.g. `sprite:resize{ 64, 32 }`
 1. You can specify a `Size` instance:
    E.g. `sprite:resize(Size(64, 32))`